OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Semi-untethered jailbreaks allow the device to boot on its own, but the kernel patches (or user-land modifications) for disabling code signing aren't applied automatically.
 The user must re-jailbreak the device by starting an app or visiting a website (not requiring a connection to a computer, hence the term untethered).

 - Untethered jailbreaks are the most popular choice for end users because they need to be applied only once, after which the device will be permanently jailbroken.
-They are very rare and usually benefit from hardware-based vulnerabilities, such as the [limera1n exploit](https://www.theiphonewiki.com/wiki/Limera1n "limera1n exploit") which directly affected the BootROM of the iPhone 4 and iPad 1.
+They are usually rare and benefit from vulnerabilities allowing an exploit to write persistent code on the device.
+Examples include [limera1n](https://www.theiphonewiki.com/wiki/Limera1n), [Pangu9](https://www.theiphonewiki.com/wiki/Pangu9) and [Fugu14](https://github.com/LinusHenze/Fugu14).

 ##### Jailbreak Device Strategy